Sentosa Monorail: Construction and opening

-Site surveys commenced in March 1980, and construction began six months later.
 Initially expected to be completed in April 1982, it was completed two months before schedule at a cost of S$16 million, and opened on 23 February 1982.
 Four intermediate stations along the line at several locations around the island were opened on 1 December the same year.
 This resulted in the bus service to these locations being terminated, and the monorail thus became the main mode of transport around the island.
 As a result of the monorail's opening, as well as the opening of several other attractions, the number of visitors to Sentosa also shot up, increasing to 1,067,192 visitors from 567,567 visitors over the same period in the previous year.

 Closure

 Due to the rapid modernisation of the island, maintenance problems, increasing costs, and declining popularity as visitors started complaining that the ride was slow and uncomfortable, the Sentosa Monorail ceased operations on 16 March 2005 to make way for the new four-station Sentosa Express monorail.
 Much of the track and all of the rolling stock were sold as scrap for S$350,000.
 A subsequent assessment showed that some of the butt welds did not match the specification of British Standards.
-Five of the monorail stations have been repurposed for other uses, such as the "Surrender Chamber" at Fort Siloso, a restaurant being developed at the Central Beach, and the SDC Office was rebuilt and converted into a bar.
+Parts of the track and some of the monorail stations were repurposed for other uses, such as the "Surrender Chamber" at Fort Siloso, a restaurant being developed at the Central Beach, and the SDC Office was rebuilt and converted into a bar.
 Gateway was demolished when the line closed and Ferry Terminal was demolished in March 2007 to make way for Resorts World Sentosa.